 - The patient's bite alignment allows for a predictable restoration

-In cases where the break is very severe, additional treatment such as root canal therapy may be needed before a crown can be placed.
+In cases where the break is very severe — for example, a vertical root fracture or a fracture that extends deep beneath the gum — additional treatment such as root canal therapy may be needed before a crown can be placed.
+In some situations, the tooth may not be restorable, and alternative options such as extraction followed by a replacement may need to be discussed.

 When Professional Dental Assessment May Be Needed

-Swelling, discolouration, or a bad taste could potentially indicate an infection developing.
+Swelling, discolouration, or a bad taste in the area around a broken tooth could potentially indicate an infection developing, which would require prompt professional evaluation.

 Same-Day Crowns vs Traditional Crowns: Key Differences

 Same-day crowns condense this process into a single visit using in-practice CAD/CAM technology.
-No temporary crown, no waiting period, and no second visit.
+There is no need for a temporary crown, no waiting period between appointments, and no second visit for fitting.

 Prevention and Oral Health Advice

-- Maintaining good oral hygiene — brushing twice daily with fluoride toothpaste and cleaning between teeth.
+Maintaining good oral hygiene — brushing twice daily with fluoride toothpaste and cleaning between teeth with interdental brushes or floss — helps to keep teeth strong and free from decay.
+Weakened, decayed teeth are significantly more prone to fracture.

-- Being mindful of hard foods — avoiding chewing ice, hard sweets, or non-food items.
+Being mindful of hard foods is also sensible advice.
+Avoiding chewing ice, hard sweets, or non-food items such as pen caps can reduce the risk of unexpected fractures.

 Key Points to Remember